Institute of Customer Service - UK Customer Satisfaction Index (UKCSI)

-Suzuki GB PLC has once again ranked high in the latest Institute of Customer Service’s UK Customer Satisfaction Index (UKCSI) published this week and in joint third position from over 260 organisations measured.
-The index is a barometer of customer satisfaction measuring sentiment across the country and asks over 10,000 consumers to rate their experiences of dealing with over 260 different companies across 13 sectors, including those in the motor industry.
-45,000 responses were received in the latest UKCSI across all industries with 3,000 of those from the Automotive sector.
+The index is a barometer of customer satisfaction measuring sentiment across the country and asks over 10,000 consumers to rate their experiences of dealing with companies across 13 sectors, including those in the motor industry.
+52,000 consumer responses were received in the latest UKCSI across all industries and 3,500 of those were from the Automotive sector.

-First direct, John Lewis, Amazon.co.uk and Suzuki topped the table for customer satisfaction in the latest UKCSI.
-The Automotive industry sector average UKCSI score was 79.1 points measured across 26 brands and with a score of 84.0, Suzuki ranked first and was 25 places ahead of its closest Automotive competitor from the full list of companies measured.
+Suzuki topped the Automotive table for customer satisfaction and reputation in the latest UKCSI.
+The industry sector average score was 79.4 points measured across 26 brands and with a score of 82.3, Suzuki scored significantly above this.
+Well worthy of note is that Suzuki is also five places ahead of the next Automotive brand from the full list of companies measured.

-Commenting on the results, Nobuo Suyama, Managing Director of Suzuki GB PLC, said: “We are very proud of our achievement to be in first position in the Automotive sector of UKCSI Index, particularly in the continued challenging times we all face.
-Continuing to evolve the Suzuki customer experience remains a core focus for us and the ongoing efforts of our staff and dealers has again really paid off.”
+Commenting on the results, Takanori Suzuki, Managing Director of Suzuki GB PLC, said: “We are very proud of our achievement to once again be in first position in the Automotive sector of UKCSI which further reinforces Suzuki as the number one Automotive brand for Trust.
+Consistent evolution of the Suzuki customer experience remains a core focus for us and the ongoing efforts of our staff and dealer network has once again really paid off.”

 He added: “Without the support of our nationwide dealer network, and the hundreds of people that work tirelessly for the brand to deliver exceptional standards for our customers we could not have delivered such a fantastic result.
-I would like to congratulate everyone who has played a part to attain this excellent achievement”.Text here ...
+I would like to again congratulate everyone who has played a part to attain yet another excellent achievement in Customer Satisfaction”.